riataj21-create/GreenTech/README.md

 ## 🌾 Built For

-Farmers in **Madanapalle, Andhra Pradesh** — providing AI-powered crop advice in local languages.
+Especially all the Farmers — providing AI-powered crop advice in local languages.

 ---